Understand how pregnancy or early motherhood might affect cognition.

-Learn what types of cancer HPV can cause in men, and how you can reduce your risk.
+Learn what types of cancer HPV can cause in men and how you can reduce your risk.

 Cervical cancer is most often caused by a genital human papillomavirus (HPV) infection.

-Hand swelling during exercise is a common problem, but rarely serious enough to disrupt your routine.
+This condition is a common problem, but rarely serious enough to disrupt your routine.